N0tKris/CSCI-2040U-Software-Design-Labs/docs/faq.md

 **Q: Why can't I create a second restaurant?**

 Each Owner account is limited to one restaurant listing.
 This is an intentional design constraint.
 To manage a second restaurant, create a new Owner account.

 ---

+**Q: Can owners edit their restaurant and menu after creation?**

+Yes.
+Owners can update their own restaurant details, manage menu items, update menu tags, and upload images from the Owner Dashboard.

+---